wb14123/blog/jekyll/_posts/2013-05-15-Recent-Works.markdown

 ## D&D

 I'm wondering if it could be count as "work".
 I really use some time to learn the rules.
 I'm thinking about to write a web app to play it.
 But what I need to do is to play it in the real world first.

+## Next Plans

+1. Continue writing *comment everywhere*.
+2. Continue reading and understanding kernel code.
+Find what I could do to develop kernel.
+3. Learn more about asynchronous and concurrence.
+There is [a good book](https://www.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html), I will read it.
+4. Read *Concrete Mathematics*.
+I feel I'm a little weak on mathematics now.
+5. If possible, play D&D!

+I don't know if I have time to do all of them.
+But I will do my best.